 Love and Marriage

 Lyrielle the Coming Tide was a very solitary creature who did not welcome many other deities into the oceans, considering most attempts from other gods as meddling in her affairs.
 As such, the Matchmaker was never openly welcomed into the Merculture.
-Although she is recognized as a deity of the Pantheon and respected, the merkind pay her no more tribute than they do any of the gods, most of whom they tend to ignore.
+Although she is recognized as a deity of the Pantheon and respected, the Merkind pay her no more tribute than they do any of the Gods, most of whom they tend to ignore.
 There is only one temple which contains the Matchmaker's effigy and it is located within the capital of Mahrielle.
 Although it is not forbidden to worship other deities, it is considered sacrilege to worship any deity more than the Merkind's patron, the Coming Tide.
-It s also not impossible for the Matchmaker to exert influence over indivudals in the Merculture.
+It is also not impossible for the Matchmaker to exert influence over individuals in the Merculture.
 Although Lyrielle considered them her property, she made them with the capacity to love which in effect gave the Matchmaker permission to interact with them whether welcomed or not.

 Because of this, Love is regarded much more loosely beneath the seas than above the ocean depths.
 It is not uncommon for Merkind to have multiple partners within their lifetimes.
 Monogamy is not a societal norm and marriage is a practice rarely seen.
 However, for the most part, the Merkind share their creator's outlook.
 They do not like to have others interfere with the way they conduct their personal lives and therefore afford others the same privacy out of respect.
 So, those who do choose a monogamous relationship, who marry, or who favor a homosexual or bisexual versus heterosexual relationship are not judged in any manner.